mikelassi/Project/README.md

 The final analysis pipeline is the following:

-1. _Food Categorization_:
+1. _Food Categorization_: we explain how we define 9 food categories.
+2. _Score category_ : we define how we can compute a score for each products regarding its nutritional score, the energy it represents, the presence of palm oil.
+3. _Product Advisor_: choose the best product for your health giving a category !
-2. _Food category VS Health_: we investigate the food categories w.r.t the nutritionnal scores of the products which belong to.
+4. _Nutrition values vs food categories in France_: we investigate the food categories w.r.t the nutritionnal scores of the products which belong to.
-3. _Brand VS Health_: we examine each french brands and see which one sell healthy / unhealthy products.
+5. _Nutrition values vs brands in France_: we examine each french brands and see which one sell healthy / unhealthy products.
-4. _Palm oil_: we investigate which brands in france sell the more products containing palm oil.
+6. _Palm oil vs brands in France_: we investigate which brands in France sell the more products containing palm oil.
-5. _Product Advisor_:

 The final data story can be found here: [_Food for Thought_](https://elisabettaaa.github.io/).

 The distribution of the work between the team mates is the following:
  - Everybody did the preliminary analyis, the problem formulation, the cleaning of the dataset,  the datastory in html.
- - Elisabetta: 1. + 5.
+ - Elisabetta: 1. + 2. + 3.
- - Tom:        2. + 3. + 4.
+ - Tom:        4. + 5. + 6.
- - Michael:    1. + 5.
+ - Michael:    1. + 2. + 3.

 Everybody will work on the presentation.